dd9jn/rfc4880bis/rfc4880bis.md

           decompression failures or no use of MDC or AEAD as security problems.

-      2. Implementers implement AEAD with all due speed and encourage its spread.
+      2. Implementers implement OCB with all due speed and encourage its spread.

-      3. Users migrate to implementations that support AEAD encryption with all due speed.
+      3. Users migrate to implementations that support OCB encryption with all due speed.

   - PKCS\#1 has been found to be vulnerable to attacks in which a system